berilenbatan/My-Netflix-Watch-History-Analysis/README.md

 # My-Netflix-Watch-History-Analysis
-Sabanci University DSA210 Introduction to Data Science Course Fall 2024-2025 Term Project.
-This project will be an analysis on my own online food delivery -Yemeksepeti-  usage.
+This is my course project for Sabanci University DSA210 - Introduction to Data Science course and my instructor is Özgür Asar.
+This work will be an analysis of my Netflix watch history which goes back to over 7 years.